mgiessing/bcn-lab-2084/README.md

 ## Part 1: Deploy Large Language Model

-Now we're going to create several resources using the WebUI.
+Now you're going to create several resources using the WebUI.

 ### Option A: Using the OpenShift web console